kragen/laserboot/idle-notes.md

 Other fairly immediate things to try fabricating include:

+- A small-parts-storage box which I’ve already started designing (last Saturday night, in fact).

 - A ruler, being the simplest of all measuring instruments.

 - A flexural weighing scale, using the standard linear-motion flexure